-Bernie Sanders hits head on shower door, receives 7 stitches; will be at Nevada rally
+Bernie Sanders hits head on shower door, receives stitches, campaign says

-Sen. Bernie Sanders, I-Vt., received a clean bill of health after he hit his head on a glass shower door Friday morning and required seven stitches, his campaign said, according to reports.
+Sen. Bernie Sanders, I-Vt., received a clean bill of health after he hit his head on a glass shower door Friday morning and required seven stitches, his campaign said.

 BERNIE SANDERS DEFENDS OMAR WITH TERM SEEN AS ANTI-SEMITIC, APOLOGIZES

-Sanders, 77, apparently went to a walk-in clinic for examination and treatment, a campaign spokesperson said in a statement.
+Sanders, 77, went to a walk-in clinic for examination and treatment after he cut his head on the edge of a glass shower door, campaign spokesperson Arianna Jones told reporters.
 The Vermont senator was able to continue on with his scheduled events after receiving the stitches.

 “He (Sanders) heads to Nevada this evening and looks forward to his rally in Henderson tomorrow,” the statement read.